How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 Step 5:

-After a few days, the phytoplankton will be ready to be harvested.
-Use a strainer to filter the algae from the nutrient solution and rinse with fresh water.
+After a couple of days, the phytoplankton will be suitable for harvesting.
+Strain the algae out of the nutrient solution and wash in clean water.
 The phytoplankton can then be fed to the corals.

 Tools needed: Strainer, container, fresh water.